georghammerl/4C/doc/documentation/src/installation/installation.rst

 Currently supported versions are listed in ``<4C_sourceDir>/dependencies/supported_version/Trilinos.txt``.
 An older supported version will be supported for at least six months after its introduction.
 Afterwards, the version may be dropped at any time.

 .. note:: As 4C is still depending on Epetra based Trilinos code, the last official update will for now happen with the last available Trilinos hash still supporting Epetra (currently expected for mid of November).

+.. _suitesparse:

+**SuiteSparse**

+|FOURC| uses SuiteSparse indirectly via the Trilinos package Amesos2 for directly solving linear systems of equations.
+See the `SuiteSparse repository <https://github.com/DrTimothyAldenDavis/SuiteSparse>`_ for details and downloads.

+On Linux based systems the package can be installed using ``sudo apt install libsuitesparse-dev``.

+.. _superludist:

+**SuperLUDist**

+|FOURC| uses SuperLUDist indirectly via the Trilinos package Amesos2 for directly solving linear systems of equations in distributed memory fashion.
+See the `superLU repository <https://github.com/xiaoyeli/superlu_dist>`_ for details and downloads.

+.. _arborx:

+**ArborX**

+ArborX can be used as optional dependency inside |FOURC| for utilizing it's tree-based search algorithms.
+See the `ArborX repository <https://github.com/arborx/ArborX>`_ for details and downloads.

+Building |FOURC| with ArborX enabled automatically fetches the repository during the configure stage and later builds the library as dependency.

+.. _mirco:

+**MIRCO**

+MIRCO can be used as optional dependency inside |FOURC| to be used for linear elastic frictionless normal contact between a rigid rough indentor and an elastic half-space.
+See the `MIRCO repository <https://github.com/imcs-compsim/MIRCO>`_ for details and downloads.

+Building |FOURC| with MIRCO enabled automatically fetches the repository during the configure stage and later builds the library as dependency.

 .. _4Cinstallation: